 Two PIs Are Better Than One!
 Dual Boot XBMC/Kodi + Emulation Station

+As with my choice of media platform my choice of emulators has been swung towards those already supported by BerryBoot.
+Thankfully in this instance theres no sacrifice at all; they support the awesome RetroPie!
 By far the greatest feature of this installation is EmulationStation, a catch-all emulation program that drags together a bewildering array of different systems you can play with.
 Seriously this is the easiest installation of an operating system you will ever go through; its significantly faster and easier than say an xbone or a PS4 and a lot less like having teeth pulled.
 Lifehacker have a great guide on how to configure this part of your install.